 III.
-Summary of Methods of Reducing Nonlinearities and Increasing Accuracy
+Summary of Methods of Reducing Nonlinearities and Increasing Accuracy time constant of the nonlinearity.

 1. Kunz [3] has shown that one can attenuate the flux by a known amount using a sector and thus improve the results by keeping the average anode current in a photomultiplier low enough to make negligible the drift of dark current.